linkedin/Tachyon/RELEASING.md

 Prerequisites
 -------------

+First, you will need a Bintray account with access to the [linkedin-tachyon](https://bintray.com/linkedin-tachyon) organization.

-Set the following environment variables:
+Then, set the following environment variables:

- * `ARTIFACTORY_USER` - LinkedIn artifactory username for releasing to `com.linkedin.android.tachyon`.
+ * `BINTRAY_USER` - Bintray username
- * `ARTIFACTORY_KEY` - LinkedIn artifactory API key for releasing to `com.linkedin.android.tachyon`.
+ * `BINTRAY_KEY`  - Bintray API key for the given user account